 Be Healthy Denver also participates in ongoing initiatives to improve the health of all Denver residents.

 Published every five years, a community health assessment measures progress toward improving Denver’s health and identifies areas of health concern.
-The findings help guide local organizations on where to focus resources and efforts in future years.
+The findings help guide Denver’s public health agencies, in collaboration with local organizations and community stakeholders, on where to focus resources and efforts in future years.

 In early 2015, the 2014 Health of Denver Report was published.
 The 2014 report highlights three themes about Denver’s health: